-Planning for seasonal food - To ensure KCA was able to provide a steady supply throughout the financial year ending 31st March 2017 we received a grant from Trust House to ensure that three of the four Porirua Foodbanks and our various partner agencies clients in the Tawa to Porirua region had a constant supply of stock.
-This enabled us to distribute our rescued stock to agencies outside of the Kapi-Mana area.
-As usual we stockpiled non-perishable food for the winter months.
+Planning for seasonal food - To ensure KCA was able to provide a steady supply of non-perishable food and meat throughout the financial year ending 31st March 2018 we received a grant from Trust House to ensure that the local schools - Tawa Intermediate School, Tawa College, HHT School, Natone Park School, Porirua Activity Centre, as well as the local foodbanks - St Anne's Pantry Foodbank, St Vincent de Paul Porirua Foodbank, and other agencies in the Tawa to Porirua region had a constant supply of non-perishable food stock.
+As usual we stockpiled non-perishable food for the winter months when market donations are down.